Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt has played nine games, with three wins against the spread.
+- In Vanderbilt's nine games this season, it has three wins against the spread.

-- This year, the Commodores are winless against the spread when entering a game as an underdog of 21 points or more.
+- The Commodores have been underdogs by 21 points or more two times this year and have not covered the spread once.

-- Vanderbilt's games this season have hit the over on four of eight set point totals (50%).
+- Vanderbilt has eclipsed the over/under in 50% of its opportunities this year (four times over eight games with a set point total).

-- Vanderbilt is 2-1 against the spread and 2-1 overall in games when it scores more than 23.4 points.
+- When Vanderbilt scores more than 23.4 points, it is 2-1 against the spread and 2-1 overall.

-- In games that Vanderbilt piles up over 349.4 yards, the team is 1-2 against the spread and 1-2 overall.
+- Vanderbilt is 1-2 against the spread and 1-2 overall when the team picks up more than 349.4 yards.

 - The Commodores have turned the ball over 11 more times (16 total) than the Wildcats have forced a turnover (5) this season.